 As soon as the Social Security Act passed, conservatives in Congress began to attack it as unconstitutional.
 Frances Perkins had made sure it would withstand judicial scrutiny.
 Months before Roosevelt signed the Social Security Act on Aug.
 14, 1935, she had consulted with Supreme Court Justice Harlan Stone, a native of Chesterfield, N.H.
 He assured her the high court would support the government’s taxing power.
 It did.

 I came to Washington to work for God, FDR, and the millions of forgotten, plain common workingmen.

+With thanks to The Woman Behind the New Deal: The Life and Legacy of Frances Perkins–Social Security, Unemployment Insurance, and the Minimum Wage by Kirstin Downey.
 You can learn more about Frances Perkins at the Frances Perkins Center in Damariscotta, Maine, where she spent her summers.
-This story was updated in 2020.
+This story was updated in 2021.